ucsd-dsc-arts/dsc160-midterm-group18/README.md

     18. 'Missing you' by Park Nam Jung (1989) https://www.youtube.com/watch?v=g21lBGfnzfs

 The 1990s in South Korea saw the introduction of Neoliberalism which made things more competitive espeically for students.
 The idea of culture also saw a shift into being a commodity, and record labels began shifting into a J-pop inspired model that includes inhouse training, recording, and managing.
 Labels further focused more on an all-round entertainer over just a musician.
 In 1995 the major record label, SM entertainment was founded.
 However by 1997 South Korea faced an economic collapse which devasted the independent music industry.
+By the end of the decade, the new South Korean president, Kim Dae-jung, issued the "Sunshine Policy" which offered humanitarian aid to North Korea

     19. "COME BACK HOME" by "Seotaiji and Boys" (1995) The song was heavily influenced by "gangsta" rap that originated in America.